Billuc/htmx-express/BLOG.md

 ## The backend

-Interestingly, I gave a lot of thought about which backend to choose.
+I gave a lot of thought about which backend to choose, because this is where most of the work will be.

-I initially thought of Express and other JS/TS backend servers after I watched Ethan Niser's video on [the BETH stack](https://www.youtube.com/watch?v=cpzowDDJj24).
-However, I don't think using JS backends in my context makes sense, because of their performance and complex ecosystem.

-I also saw a lot of people using HTMX with Django, which makes a lot of sense.
-I think they work really well together, but I am not a fan of the templating (and I didn't really want to go with Python).

-I finally settled onto Go because it provides good performance, isn't very complicated and has built-in tools for HTTP servers and HTML templating.
+Here are the options I considered :

+- Express JS : very popular, very inuitive, but performance might be an issue
+- Elysia: the one used in Ethan Niser's video on [the BETH stack](https://www.youtube.com/watch?v=cpzowDDJj24), with JSX support, but not top-of-the-pack performance
+- Django: also very popular, especially alongside HTMX, but I don't really like the templating and performance
+- Go : very good performance, interesting language with many built-in tools, but unintuitive templating IMO.
+- C# / .NET Core : good performance, great string interpolation, but might be a bit complex for simple applications.

+Based on this quick comparison and even though I wanted to distance myself from JS/TS for this project, I decided to try Elysia for its easy setup and JSX support.

 ## The structure

-Based on my requirements, I
+Based on my requirements, I have a few folders and files in mind to create.
+Here is a non-exhaustive list :

+- `routes` : Folder where we will place html files that will be automatically served.
+These html files are the 'base' of our pages onto which we will incorporate our components
+- `components` : Folder where will will have our components
+- `public` : Static files to be served
+- `src` : Folder where I will put the custom code for the framework (may be placed in a library in the future)